PavlyukVadim/criticaster.io/src/pages/posts/algorithms-in-js/single-line-algorithms-in-js/strings/how-to-reverse-string/index.md

 Our task is to reverse a string in javascript.
 JavaScript has a powerful built-in set of methods on the String ```prototype``` for working with strings, but there no the ```reverse``` method.
 However, let's go ahead:

-### Basic solution
+### Standard solution

-This solution is basic because it’s the direct way to work with string as a set of characters.
+This solution is standard because it’s the direct way to work with string as a set of characters.
 It’s similar to the way how to do it in traditional programming languages:

 ```js:title=index.js
 const reverse = (str) => {